Hike out to fix “broken” app model - Mobile World Live

 LIVE FROM RISE, HONG KONG: Kavin Bharti Mittal, founder and CEO of India-based messaging app Hike, believes the proliferation of apps on smartphones, with multiple logins and immeasurable data consumption, is confusing users, and sees an opportunity for the app ecosystem to be simplified.

 “When I buy a smartphone as a consumer, I have 15 different apps, but I have 15 different user experiences that consume data in 15 different ways, which need 15 different sign-ons.
-It’s a very complicated world,” Mittal (pictured, left) said in an interview with CNBC’s Akiko Julia Fujita.
+It’s a very complicated world,” Mittal (pictured, left) said in an interview with CNBC’s Akiko Julia Fujita (pictured, right).

 He said it’s not good enough and sees an opportunity to go one level deeper and “collapse the value chain and make it very simple and make the internet itself – the MBs and GBs – completely disappear”.